glennjones/mani/README.md

 # IN DEVELOPMENT - API NOT STABLE

 ###  Pure javascript search - browser and node.js
 Mani provides a document based search tool in javascript.
-It merges together free text search, mongodb type queries, geo search and facets.
+It merges together free text search, mongodb type queries, geo search and facets from other projects into one library.